 The members of the ensemble bring together individual experience gathered on stages and recordings with ensembles such as Das Neue Orchester, the Balthasar-Neumann-Ensemble and the Kölner Akademie.
 Furthermore, the Cicerone Ensemble has pledged itself to the respect for and adherence to the information contained in historic sources, which is why two of the members teach at the Hochschule für Musik und Tanz Köln and the Universität Mozarteum Salzburg respectively.
 The combination of musicological resources and artistic passion results in music of perfect clarity and transparency, yet full of the affects that make music of the Baroque era so distinct.

 In 2014 Cicerone Ensemble took part in the Hofmusik Academy, Düsseldorf, and was semi-finalist of Van Wassenaer Concours, Utrecht.
 They were granted a scholarship by the renowned Deutscher Musikwettbewerb in 2015.
-In 2016/17 they will be part of the Deutsche Musikrat’s “Bundesauswahl Konzerte Junger Künstler”, an agency for laureates of the Deutscher Musikwettbewerb.
+In 2016/17 they were part of the Deutsche Musikrat’s “Bundesauswahl Konzerte Junger Künstler”, an agency for laureates of the Deutscher Musikwettbewerb.
 In June 2015 they won the scholarship of the Köhler-Osbahr Foundation.
-Following their success in Germany, they have been featured on radio broadcasts by the WDR, BR and Deutschlandradio Kultur.
+Their first CD, titled “Grand Tour”, was released in January 2019.